LoeiFy/Mirror/README.md

 push all files to a repo `gh-pages` branch

-and everything done, now you can write your blog in github issues :)
+and everything done, now you can write your blog on github issues :)

 ## License